 A condition called hyperuricemia causes gout.
 It occurs when there is excess uric acid in the body.
 Our bodies produce uric acid when breaking down purines, chemical compounds found naturally in the body as well as the foods that we consume.

 Purines are commonly found in foods such as organ meat, red meat, seafood, alcohol, especially beer, sugary beverages, and foods.
-Normally, the body breaks down uric acid, passes it through kidneys, and excretes through urine.
+Normally, the body breaks down uric acid, passes it through the kidneys, and excretes it through urine.

 However, it may happen that your body produces excess uric acid or your kidneys only excrete a small amount.
-This can lead to uric acid buildup in the body in joints or joint area.
+This can lead to uric acid buildup in the body in joints or joint areas.
 Uric acid then forms into urate crystals, which are sharp and needle-like and cause pain, swelling, and inflammation.

 Various factors can increase the risk of developing gout.
 These are:

 - Family history of gout.
 People with close relatives who suffer from gout are more likely to develop it too.

 - Excess weight.
 Overweight bodies tend to produce more uric acid and kidneys have a harder time excreting it all.

 - Consuming red meat, sugary beverages and foods, alcohol, especially beer, and other foods that are high in uric acid also increase the risk.